 When I make my own smoothies at home, I prefer using more water, rather than fruit juices or litres of nut milk.
 I normally use ½ water and ½ nut milk or even unsweetened iced tea in preference to water, which adds a boost of antioxidants.

-If you’re up for an energy boost that doesn’t stress the nerves, add a teaspoon of Matcha Latte which will add a gentle dose of caffeine, antioxidants, amino acids, and chlorophyll.
+If you’re up for an energy boost that doesn’t stress the nerves, add a teaspoon of Matcha Tea which will add a gentle dose of caffeine, antioxidants, amino acids, and chlorophyll.

 LOVE YOUR ROOT VEGETABLES